MicrosoftDocs/visualstudio-docs.es-es/docs/vs-2015/extensibility/extending-the-properties-task-list-output-and-options-windows.md

     }
     ```

-4. Agregue las siguientes instrucciones using a TodoWindowControl.xaml.cs:
+4. Agregue las siguientes instrucciones Using a TodoWindowControl.xaml.cs:

     ```csharp
     using System.Runtime.InteropServices;